Gastroenterology Services

-- Endoscopic hemostasis for GI bleeding — available 24/7
+- Endoscopic treatment for gastrointestinal bleeding

 About Us